Optical-Theory-Group/random-matrix/README.md

 ## Repository Structure

-The core library is contained in the `random_matrix` directory, which has the following structure:
+The core library is contained in the `random_matrix/` directory, which has the following structure:

 ```
 random_matrix/